2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 	```

 +	**It is important to remember to separate each of the items in the list you are joining with a comma ,
-	Forgetting to do so will not trigger an error, but will also give you unexpected results.**
+	forgetting to do so will not trigger an error, but will also give you unexpected results.**

 +	Example :